Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

-Exploration time in Fig. \ref{fig:results} (d) also indicates participants' level of confidence or confusion: lower time suggests that participants were more confident in having a decision.
-From our results, we deduce that there is no statistically significant difference among experiment conditions (Table \ref{tab:study2results}), the stiffness pairs ($F_{1, \text{26}} = 1.987$, $p = 0.171$, $\eta^2 = 0.071$ ), nor their interactions.
+\textit{b) Exploration Time} relates to participants' level of confidence or confusion: lower time indicates a more confident decision.
+From our results, we deduce that there is no statistically significant difference among experiment conditions, the stiffness pairs ($F_{1, \text{26}} = 1.987$, $p = 0.171$, $\eta^2 = 0.071$ ), nor their interactions (Fig. \ref{fig:results} (d), Table \ref{tab:study2results}).